Mindtribe/MTBuild/README.md

 #### Configurations ####

-A configuration containa build settings for a project.
+A configuration contains build settings for a project.
 This includes source files, toolchain, dependencies, etc. By defining multiple configurations, a project can be built for different processors (ARM, x86, etc.), different platforms, or simply different settings (debug vs. release).
 Configurations generate the actual Rake tasks that begin doing work.
 They are named with a fixed convention that allows you to refer to them in other Rake tasks.
 The naming scheme is "Project:Configuration".
 For example, if you declare a project called "MyLibrary" with configuration "Debug", you could list "MyLibrary:Debug" as a dependency in any Rake task and "MyLibrary:Debug" would be built before that task.

 #### Workspaces ####